 The Misuse of Drugs (Cannabis Regulation) Bill 2022 was initiated on 24 November 2022.
-The aim of the Bill is to provide amendments to the Misuse of Drugs Act, 1977 to allow a person of at least 18 years to be in possession of cannabis and or cannabis resin for personal use (Section 2).
-The onus of proving that the cannabis or cannabis resin is for personal use will be on the Defendant (Section 3).
-The Bill is currently before Dáil Éireann, Second Stage
+The aim of the Bill is to provide amendments to the Misuse of Drugs Act, 1977 to allow a person who is aged at least 18 years to be in possession of cannabis and/or cannabis resin for personal use (Section 2).
+The onus of proving that the cannabis and/or cannabis resin is for personal use will be on the defendant (Section 3).
+The Bill is currently before Dáil Éireann, Second Stage.